 I grew up in Lincoln, Nebraska, and after attending college in Iowa, moved to Washington, D.C. to work as an antitrust paralegal.
 When my husband and I got married, I moved to the Minneapolis metro area and found work as a corporate paralegal.
 While I enjoyed reading, writing was never anything that even crossed my mind.
 I enjoyed reading, but writing?
 That’s what authors did, and I wasn’t an author.

-And then one day, while on my lunch break, I visited the neighboring Barnes & Noble and happened upon a book by author Sharon Kay Penman, and while I’d never heard of her before, I took a chance and bought the book.
-That day I became a reader of historical fiction.
+One day while on my lunch break, I visited the neighboring Barnes & Noble and happened upon a book by author Sharon Kay Penman.
+I’d never heard of her before, but the book looked interesting, so I bought it.
+Immediately I become a rabid fan of her work.

-Fast forward a dozen years or so, and I had become a rabid fan of Sharon Kay Penman’s books as well as historical fiction in general.
-Because of a casual comment she’d made on social media, I wrote Ms. Penman a ridiculously long review of her latest book, Lionheart.
+In 2007, when Facebook was very quickly becoming “a thing”, I discovered that Ms. Penman had fan club and that she happened to interact there frequently.
+As a result of a casual comment she made about how writers generally don’t get detailed feedback from readers, I wrote her an embarrassingly long review of her latest book, Lionheart.
 As a result of that review, she asked me what would become the most life-changing question: “Have you ever thought about writing?”
 And The Scribe’s Daughter was born.

-When I’m not writing or taxiing my two children to school or other activities, I’m likely walking Cozmo, our dog, or reading another book to review.
+When I’m not writing or taxiing my two children to school or other activities, I’m likely walking Cozmo, our dog, or reading.
 The rest of my time is spent trying to survive the murderous intentions of Minnesota’s weather.